nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 echo $GREETING
 ```
-#### PRINTING Env Vars
+### PRINTING Env Vars

 We can print an env var using echo eg. `echo $GREETING`

-#### Scoping Env Vars
+### Scoping Env Vars

-When you open up new bash terminals in VSCOde, it will not be aware of env vars that you have set in another window.
+When you open up new bash terminals in VSCOde, it will not be aware of the env vars that you have set in another window.

 If you want Env Vars to persist across all future bash terminals that are open, you need to set vars in your bash profile. eg. `.bash_profile`

-#### Persisting Env Vars in Gitpod
+### Persisting Env Vars in Gitpod

-We can persist env vars in gitpod by storing them in Gitpod Secrets Storage.
+We can persist env vars in Gitpod by storing them in Gitpod Secrets Storage.

 ```
 gp env GREETING='Hello World'